MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Bookings/Remove-MgVirtualEventTownhallPresenter.md

 Delete a virtualEventPresenter from a virtual event.
 Currently the supported virtual event types are:\n- virtualEventTownhall\n- virtualEventWebinar

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Remove-MgBetaVirtualEventTownhallPresenter](/powershell/module/Microsoft.Graph.Beta.Bookings/Remove-MgBetaVirtualEventTownhallPresenter?view=graph-powershell-beta)

 ## SYNTAX

 ### Delete (Default)